Elfocrash/Cosmonaut/README.md

 The idea is pretty simple.
 You can have one CosmoStore per entity (POCO/dtos etc) This entity will be used to create a collection in the cosmosdb and it will offer all the data access for this object

+The CosmosStore us making use of the [CosmonautClient](https://github.com/Elfocrash/Cosmonaut/wiki/CosmonautClient).

 Registering the CosmosStores in ServiceCollection for DI support
 ```csharp
  var cosmosSettings = new CosmosStoreSettings("<<databaseName>>",